luketheobscure/luketheobscure.github.io/_posts/2019-08-11-how-to-write-an-ambitious-app.md

   - Ember.js and its embrace of native classes
   - Ember Engines, which brings lazy loading and code encapsulation

 This is not a guide on how to get started with any of these things.
-This is no "Hello World!" or "TODO" example.
+This is not a "Hello World!" or "TODO" example.
 This article is a brain dump of how to architect a *ginormous* single page web application, while still maintaining developer ergonomics and customer happiness.

 As a general rule of thumb, if your app has less than 100 routes, you don't need to do this.
 Just use vanilla Ember/React/Vue whatever and you'll be (mostly) just fine.
 But a few hundred routes?
 Or a few thousand?
 Then keep reading.

 ## Obligatory Background Section

 I've been doing web dev for over a decade, with the past 5 or so years mostly working with Ember.
 I've tried a few different approaches: monoliths, microservices, serverless, macroservices, monoserviceless.
 Some of those worked well, and some of them didn't.
 Some of those are words I just made up.
-Each approach has its pros and cons, but after years of experminting we've finally found the *One True Architecture* (at least for us).
+Each approach has its pros and cons, but after years of experimenting we've finally found the *One True Architecture* (at least for us).

 We started with a monolithic front end that talked to microservice back ends.
 That was **awful** (for the front end).